Children and Hot Car Deaths

 This is preventable.
 Always look before you lock.
 Put your phone or wallet in the back seat so you have to check.
 And never leave a child alone — not even for a minute.
 Your child’s life is worth one extra check.

 If you see a child alone in a car— don’t wait.
 Call 911 right away and try to get help.
-Break the window if you must.
+Check if the child is responsive.
+If the child is in danger, try to get into the car to help.
 California’s Good Samaritan Law protects you from legal consequences when helping in an emergency.

 We know life moves fast, but slowing down to check the back seat, or speaking up when you see something, can save a life.